 In addition, as explained in Equity Awards section of our Compensation Discussion and Analysis above, the restricted unit awards under the equity incentive plans of ETE and its affiliated partnerships, generally require the continued employment of the recipient during the vesting period, provided however, the unvested awards will be accelerated in the event of the death or disability of the award recipient prior to the applicable vesting period being satisfied.
 In addition, in the event of a change in control of the partnership, all unvested awards granted under the Amended and Restated Energy Transfer Partners, L.P.
 2004 Unit Plan (as amended and restated as of June 27, 2007, (the "2004 Unit Plan"), the Energy Transfer Partners, L.P.
-Amended and Restated 2011 Long-Term Incentive Plan (the "2011 Incentive Plan"), as well as awards granted in 2014 and 2015 under the 2008 Incentive Plan, the Sunoco Logistics Plan and the 2012 Incentive Plan would be accelerated.
-For awards granted under the 2008 Incentive Plan, the Sunoco Logistics Plan or the 2012 Incentive Plan grant and the scenario of the awards may also become vested upon a change in control at the discretion of the applicable compensation committee.
+Amended and Restated 2011 Long-Term Incentive Plan (the "2011 Incentive Plan"), as well as awards granted in 2014 and 2015 under the 2008 Incentive Plan, the Sunoco Logistics Plan or the 2012 Incentive Plan prior to 2014, unvested awards may also become vested upon a change in control at the discretion of the applicable compensation committee.
 This discussion assumes a scenario in which the ETP Compensation Committee, the Sunoco Logistics Compensation Committee and the SUN Compensation Committee do not exercise their discretion to accelerate unvested awards granted prior to 2014 in connection with a change in control.